Anomalon: Description

 In order for the particles to stop so quickly within the emulsion, they would either have to have low energies, and thus be moving slowly, be extremely massive, and thus have high energy but still move slowly, or they were reacting with the emulsion itself and turning into other particles.
 The first possibility, that they were low-energy particles, did not seem likely given the physics of the accelerator.
-The second, that they were high mass, was contradicted by other measurements that suggested the particles had a charge of 14, like silicon, and would thus be very likely have a low mass.
+The second, that they were high mass, was contradicted by other measurements that suggested the particles had a charge of 14, like silicon, and would thus very likely have a low mass.
 This left only the third possibility, that they were reacting with the emulsion itself.
-This was by no means uncommon, these reactions were used as an integral part of the detection process, but it was the speed that these reactions would have to take place that was odd.
+This was by no means uncommon; these reactions were used as an integral part of the detection process, but it was the speed at which these reactions would have to take place that was odd.
 In order to produce such short tracks, the particles would have to be reacting much more quickly than ever seen before.
 The particles became known as "anomalons" due to their apparently anomalous reaction rates.
 If they were following the same basic rules as other matter, and interacting with the emulsion due to the strong force, their component of the strong force was about ten times the strength of known reactions.

 A series of experiments followed, attempting to duplicate the results.
 Many of these used an alternate detector system using thin sheets of plastic, and these failed to turn up any evidence of the anomalons.
 It was suggested that this was due to the cross section of the reaction, whatever it was, being much higher in higher-mass nuclei, which was the case for the emulsion detectors but not the plastic.
 Others suggested they were actually seeing quark-gluon soups for the first time.
 A workshop on the issue was held at LBNL in 1984.

 However, as study continued the number of negative results continued to grow.
 By 1987 interest in the topic had waned, and most research in the field ended.
 However, some research continued and in 1998 Piyare Jain claimed to have finally demonstrated them conclusively, using larger accelerators at Brookhaven National Laboratory and CERN and combining that with a thin detector which he claimed was key to the problem of detecting the anomalons.
 More recently he has claimed that the particles in question are actually the elusive axion, long thought to be part of the Standard Model, but unseen in spite of decades of searching.